paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-083-united-states-leadership-against-hiv-aids-tuberculosis-and-malaria.md

       (II) an explanation as to why other government donors to the Global Fund are unable to provide adequate contributions to the Fund.

-(5) **Withholding funds** — Notwithstanding any other provision of this chapter, 20 percent of the amounts appropriated pursuant to this chapter for a contribution to support the Global Fund for each of the fiscal years 2010 through 2023 shall be withheld from obligation to the Global Fund until the Secretary of State certifies to the appropriate congressional committees that the Global Fund—
+(5) **Withholding funds** — Notwithstanding any other provision of this chapter, 20 percent of the amounts appropriated pursuant to this chapter for a contribution to support the Global Fund for each of the fiscal years 2010 through 2024 and for fiscal year 2025 through March 25 of such fiscal year shall be withheld from obligation to the Global Fund until the Secretary of State certifies to the appropriate congressional committees that the Global Fund—

   (A) has established an evaluation framework for the performance of Local Fund Agents (referred to in this paragraph as “LFAs”);